-any issues or problems with the delivery of policies and work to address them.
+whether the policies themselves are effective.
+This enables the Council to see if there are any issues or problems with the delivery of policies and work to address them.
 The AMR also monitors the progress of the Council through the work programme contained in the LDS.
-The latest AMR can be accessed on the Council's website.
-[PDF 1,031KB]
+The latest AMR can be accessed on the Council's website [opens a new window].